OBDS-Training/Help/content/en/docs/slurm/commands/index.md

 ## Motivation

-Once logged into the CCB cluster, a number of Slurm commands can be used to query resources available and the current workload.
+Once logged into the CCB cluster, a number of Slurm commands can be used to query resources available and the current workload, and submit jobs to the queue.

-In this page, we provide a cheatsheet of the most commonly used commands along with a brief description of their purpose and advice on best practices.
+In this page, we provide a guide to the most commonly used commands along with a brief description of their purpose and advice on best practices.

 ## Partitions